What to Do When There’s Water Damage, Mold, & Mildew

 Flooded Basement Water Damage Mold

 If your home or basement is flooded, even just a little bit, you must test it for mold quickly.
-As mentioned earlier, it only takes a day or two for mold spores to start colonizing.
+As mentioned earlier, mold spores only take a day or two to colonize.
 However, it could take weeks for the mold to become visible.
 Since flooding creates a humid environment, microorganisms from mold spores can fill the air and spread rapidly throughout a home.

 C. Malfunctioning AC Units